 Remember to complete the course of treatment.
 If your symptoms recur, speak with your doctor as a repeat course of treatment may be needed.

 |Used for||Vaginal thrush|

 Many women have an occasional bout of vaginal thrush.
 It is due to an infection with a yeast fungus called Candida spp.
 Most cases of thrush are caused by the yeast called Candida albicans but other types of Candida spp. can also cause thrush.
 Common symptoms of vaginal thrush are itching, soreness, and redness around the outside of the vagina and a thick, creamy white, odourless vaginal discharge.
 Miconazole works by killing the yeast fungus causing the infection.

-There are a couple of miconazole products available to treat vaginal thrush.
-There is a vaginal cream which is usually inserted high into the vagina using an applicator.
+Miconazole vaginal cream is usually inserted high into the vagina using an applicator.
 It can also be applied to the area around the outside of the vagina to relieve itching and soreness.
-There is also a 'vaginal capsule' - this is inserted into the vagina in a similar way to a pessary.

 Other forms of miconazole are available but these are used to treat fungal skin infections elsewhere on the body.
-There are separate medicine leaflets called Miconazole for skin infections and Miconazole for oral thrush which give more information about these.
+There are separate medicine leaflets called Miconazole for fungal skin and nail infections and Miconazole for oral thrush which give more information about these.